Balancing your bank account may seem like an outdated practice, now that most financial transactions have become electronic.

 Back in the not-so-distant past, most people who had a bank account received a paper statement once a month in the mail.

-On the back page, there was a reconciliation worksheet, where account holders could add or subtract anything that was missing on the statement (deposits or withdrawals that hadn’t yet posted) to be sure the balance they thought they had actually matched the one the bank was reporting.
+On the back page, there was a reconciliation worksheet.
+There, account holders could add or subtract anything that was missing on the statement (deposits or withdrawals that hadn’t yet posted) to be sure the balance they thought they had actually matched the one the bank was reporting.

 While some considered the process of balancing or monitoring a bank account tedious and frustrating, others diligently did the math every month.

 Times have changed.
-Though financial institutions are legally required to mail those old-school statements to customers who want them, most have been touting the benefits of going paperless for years—and customers now have 24/7 access to their account information using a website or an app.
+Though financial institutions are legally required to mail those old-school statements to customers who want them, most have been touting the benefits of going paperless for years.
+Plus, customers now have 24/7 access to their account information using a website or an app.

-Many banks also will provide a monthly online statement with the same data as the old paper statement, usually in the same or a similar format, and they’ll even send a notification when the statement is ready.
+Many banks also will provide a monthly online statement with the same data as the old paper statement, usually in the same or a similar format.
+They’ll even send a notification when the statement is ready.

-But since this requires taking the time to log on, review the numbers, check for errors, and maybe do some math, many people procrastinate, or simply skip, regular, full-scale account reviews–especially if they have multiple accounts.
+But since this requires taking the time to log on, review the numbers, check for errors, and maybe do some math, many people procrastinate or simply skip regular account reviews.
+This can be especially true if they have multiple bank accounts.

 Even if you are a fastidious record keeper, logging every cash withdrawal, bill payment, and deposit into a paper ledger, spreadsheet, or app, we all make mistakes from time to time.